spacetelescope/mosviz/docs/installation.rst

 Installation
 ************

-MOSViz is packaged in the Conda environment system and therefore requires Miniconda to be installed.
-This makes it reasonably simple to install MOSViz along with all its dependencies.

-If you do not have Miniconda, please follow the `instructions here
-<https://conda.io/miniconda.html>`_ to install it, or scroll down for
-manual installation of MOSViz.
+MOSViz is packaged and distributed through both Anaconda via the GlueViz channel, as well as through the Python Package Index (PyPI).
+It is also available from source.

 Install via Conda
 -----------------

+In order to use the Anaconda package, you must first install an Anaconda distribution.
+If you do not have Anaconda, please follow the `instructions here <https://www.anaconda.com/download>`_ to install it.

-Once you have Miniconda installed, then all you have to do to install MOSViz is simply type the following at any Bash terminal prompt::
+Once you have Anaconda installed, all you have to do to install MOSViz is simply type the following at any Bash terminal prompt::

     $ conda create -n <environment_name> -c glueviz mosviz